chdrchz/atlas-web_back_end/Node_JS/README.md

 - Code must be tested with **Jest** using the command `npm run test`
 - Code must be linted using **ESLint**
 - Project must pass all tests and lint checks (`npm run full-test`)
-- All functions and classes should be exported using `module.exports = myFunction;`

 ## Provided Files